currentxchange/purple-explainer/Blu.md

-# $BLU + BLUx
+# Blu ($BLU + BLUx)

 [$BLU](https://wax.bloks.io/account/blublublublu) is a [WAX](https://wax.io/) token used to **reward** participants in the Purple Positive Attention Economy.

 > Blu or BLU may refer to both $BLUx and $BLU, which are separate tokens with similar functionality

 # Functionality
-$BLU and BLUx are **burned for BLU Ups**.
+BLU and BLUx are **burned for Blu Ups**.
 This form of Ups is recorded separately than Sol Ups, but both are combined to rank charts and determine what music shows up on the mapp.

 # Earning $BLU
 BLU/BLUx is paid (1:1) to creators when they earn an Up. cXc Music (music.cXc.world) uses the **Google account of the Youtube video*** to determine which account to pay.
 A creator MUST link their Google account to their WAX account on-site to receive this payment, and MUST have a youtube video.